-The mitotic index (MI) was calculated as the total number of mitotic figures in 10, tumour representative, microscopic 400 × high-power fields (HPFs).
-A MI of 3 or 4 was used as a cut off for cutaneous and oral melanomas respectively.4
+The mitotic index (MI) was calculated as the total number of mitotic figures in 10, tumour representative (randomly chosen in cutaneous melanomas, chosen within areas with the highest mitotic rate in oral melanomas), microscopic 400 × (Ocular FN: 22; Objective 40x/0.65) high-power fields (HPFs).
+A MI of 3 or 4 was used as a cut off for cutaneous and oral melanomas respectively; the median MI was also calculated for both groups.4 Correlation between the MI chosen cut-offs (3, 4 or the median) and PgP expression was investigated.

 Representative sections of the lesions were selected for immunohistochemistry (IHC), which was performed at the Section of Veterinary Pathology of the University of Liverpool (UK).
 All sections were deparaffinised in xylene and hydrated with graded ethanol concentration until distilled water.
 Antigen retrieval was performed by calibrated water bath capable of maintaining the epitope retrieval solution in 10mM sodium citrate buffer (pH 6.0) at 97°C for 30 minutes.
 The sections were allowed to cooldown to room temperature for 20 minutes.
 Endogenous peroxidase was blocked using 100µl Dako REALTM peroxidase blocking solution for 10 minutes (DAKO, Carpinteria, CA).
 Tumours sections were incubated with the primary antibody anti-PgP (C219 MoAb; BioLegend, London, UK) at 1:50 dilution, overnight at 4°C. The bound antibody was evaluated by peroxidase conjugated polymer (EnVision plus Detection KIT; Dako) for 30 minutes and diaminobenzidine tetrahydrochloride was used as detection system (DAB; Fisher Scientific, UK).
 Upon completion of the immunostaining, sections were counterstained with Mayer’s haematoxylin.
 Canine liver tissue was used as a positive control.23 Within tumour’s slides endothelial cells were considered as an internal positive control.
 The negative control consisted of substitution of the primary antibody with isotype matched murine immunoglobulin.
-Since bleaching of sections was not performed as previously reported5, negative control was run for each tumour slide in order to maximise the stain detection in comparison with
+Since bleaching of sections was not performed as previously reported5, a test negative control (all the IHC procedure except from primary antibody on case slides) was run for each tumour slide in order to maximise the stain detection in comparison with the test slide.

 Positive Pgp signal was considered as a brown specific cellular stain.
 Pgp expression was graded according to the number of PgP positive cells and intensity of the PgP stain in 10 consecutive, tumour representative HPFs.
-The distribution of positive cells was expressed as the percentage of Pgp positive cells, which was semi-quantitatively evaluated in each of the 10 HPFs.
+The quantity of positive cells was expressed as the percentage of Pgp positive cells, which was semi-quantitatively evaluated in each of the 10 HPFs.
 The percentage of cells exhibiting membranous, cytoplasmic and/or nuclear stain was also recorded for each field.